Yongjin-L/AERA93-GradNetwork/Readme.md

 Static site built with Quarto for the AERA93 Graduate Network.
 This repository contains source `.qmd` files and the generated site under `docs`.

+### About the Website

+The site is the public home for the AERA93 Graduate Network.
+It shares timely announcements, timelines, events, and key links for members and supporters.
+Visitors can learn who we are, send suggestions to help improve the network, and opt out of future outreach emails if they prefer.

+What you'll find on the site:

+- Home: highlights, news, timelines, and important links
+- Who We Are (`whoweare.qmd`): brief overview of the Graduate Network
+- Suggestions (`suggestions.qmd`): simple form to share feedback or ideas
+- Unsubscribe (`unsubscribe.qmd`): quick opt-out for email communications

 ### Purpose

 - Provide a simple, fast public homepage for the AERA93 Graduate Network